inveniosoftware/invenio/docs/getting-started/development-environment.rst

 **virtualenvwrapper**

-Note that after the installation, virtualenvwrapper.sh can be found in ~/.local/bin
+Note that after the installation, virtualenvwrapper.sh can be found in :code:`~/.local/bin`

 .. code-block::

     $ pip3 install --user virtualenvwrapper

 Once you have installed above packages, you can proceed with installing Python versions.
-The following will install Python 3.6, 3.7 and 3.8 and set the default Python installation to Python 3.8 (node you can always install the latest patch-level release):
+The following will install Python 3.6, 3.7 and 3.8 and set the default Python installation to Python 3.8:

 .. code-block:: console